3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/instructor_notes/css_intro.md

 Everything inside the curly braces is called the "declaration block"

 <br>
-## Demonstrate how to apply rules to a specific tag - 10 min (2:30-2:40pm)
+## Demonstrate how to apply rules to a specific tag

 <details>
     <summary>In Slack, can someone create the CSS rule to give all my `p` tags a red Georgia font and a yellow background?</summary>